srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsepc/source/3_epc_trouble.rst

 If the UE could not attach it is important to see at what point the attach procedure broke down.
 The easiest way to do this is to inspect the NAS messages on the EPC PCAP.
 See the :ref:`observing_res` section for instructions on how to obtain a PCAP from srsEPC.

-In the subsections below, some instructions on how to troubleshoot the most common causes of attach failure and some instructions on how to resolve them can be found.
+The most common reasons for an attach failure are either an :ref:`auth_failure` or a :ref:`mismatch_apn`.
+Some instructions on addressing these issues can be found on the subsections below.

+.. _auth_failure:

 Authentication failure
 ----------------------

 The most common case of attach failure is authentication failure.
 In LTE, not only the network must authenticate the UE, but the UE must also authenticate the network.
-For that there is an authentication procedure as part of the attach procedure.
+For that reason, there is an authentication procedure within the attach procedure.

 An simplified illustration of the messages involved in the authentication procedure can be found bellow: